tanujsahu/Projects/README.md

 # Projects
-This document outlines the projects I have worked on and am currently working on, showcasing my skills and contributions
+This document outlines the projects I have worked on and am currently working on, showcasing my skills and contributions.

 # Craveable Brands - Red Rooster
 ## The Top Fast Food Brand in Australia: Red Rooster's Journey to Innovation